 Super Power hearing aids are a relative newcomer to the hearing aid market and they are designed especially for users with severe to profound hearing loss.

-In the past standard hearing aids have not been able to produce enough power to treat those with severe to profound hearing loss, however with recent advances in miniaturisation and other technologies there are now a selection of hearing aids that are able to amplify sounds for this range.
-These are known as ‘Super Power’ hearing aids and are especially designed for those with severe and profound hearing loss.
+In the past standard hearing aids have not been able to produce enough power to treat those with severe to profound hearing loss, however with recent advances in miniaturisation and other technologies, there is now a selection of hearing aids that can amplify sounds for this range.
+These are known as ‘Super Power’ hearing aids and are specially designed for those with severe and profound hearing loss.

 So what do Super Power hearing aids look like?